Changhao21/change_analysis/README.md

 # This is a summary of all my work

-If you find my work is helpful, welcome to cite it.
+If you find our work is helpful, welcome to cite it.

-I greatly appreciate the contribution of related work mentioned below !
+We greatly appreciate the contribution of related work mentioned below !

 ## 1、Binary Change Detection